Macarthur FC

-Macarthur Football Club, also known as Macarthur Bulls FC, is an Australian professional soccer club based in South Western Sydney, New South Wales.
-It competes in Australia's premier soccer competition, the A-League, under licence from Australian Professional Leagues (APL).
+Macarthur Football Club, also known as Macarthur Bulls, is an Australian professional football club based in South Western Sydney, New South Wales.
+It competes in Australia's premier football competition, the A-League, under licence from Australian Professional Leagues (APL).
 On 13 December 2018, it was announced that the club would be accepted into the A-League as part of the new expansion process.